TGDivy/TGDivy/README.md

 ## 💬🌞

-> Rudeness is the weak man's imitation of strength. ~ Eric Hoffer
+> Youth is happy because it has the ability to see beauty.
+Anyone who keeps the ability to see beauty never grows old.  ~ Franz Kafka

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )